Deception Pass Bridge: History

 In the spring of 1792, Joseph Whidbey, master of HMS Discovery and Captain Vancouver's chief navigator proved that Deception Pass was not really a small bay as charted by the Spaniards (hence the name "Deception"), but a deep and turbulent channel that connects the Strait of Juan de Fuca with the Saratoga Passage, which separates the mainland from what they believed was a peninsula (actually Fidalgo Island and Whidbey Island).
 Thomas Coupe, a sea captain and founder of Coupeville, was the only man ever to sail a full-rigged ship through the strait discovered by Whidbey.

 In the early years of the 20th century, travelers of the horse-and-buggy era used an unscheduled ferry to cross from Fidalgo Island to Whidbey Island.
 To call the ferry, they banged a saw with a mallet and then sat back to wait.

 The bridge, one of the scenic wonders of the Pacific Northwest, is actually two spans, one over Canoe Pass to the north, and another over Deception Pass to the south.
 Pass Island lies between the two bridges.
 Construction began in August 1934, and the completed bridge was dedicated at noon on July 31, 1935.
 The Wallace Bridge and Structural Co. of Seattle, Washington provided 460 tons of steel for the 511 ft Canoe Pass arch and 1130 tons for the 976 ft Deception Pass span.
 The cost of the New Deal-era construction was $482,000, made possible through the Public Works Administration and county funds.

 In 1982, the bridge was listed in the National Register of Historic Places ahead of a repainting project that cost more than the original construction cost.
 A second repainting was completed in 1997.
-The bridge will retain its current color, named "Evergreen Green", using lead-free paint; the project also includes replacement of steel pieces that have signs of corrosion.
+A third repainting project began in May 2019; though initially expected to be completed in late 2021 at a cost of $22.6 million, the project ultimately wrapped with a final cost of $24 million.
+The bridge retained its current color, named 'Evergreen Green', using lead-free paint; the project also included replacement of steel pieces that have signs of corrosion.

-Deception Pass Bridge was the inspiration for the under-bridge sequence in the 2004 video game, Half-Life 2, in the chapter "Highway 17".
+Deception Pass Bridge was the inspiration for the under-bridge sequence in the 2004 video game Half-Life 2, in the chapter "Highway 17".